How to clean your oven

 You can buy special oven rack soaking kits.
 You place the racks inside large, re-sealable plastic bags, and then add specialist cleaning fluid.

-The fluid is extremely harsh and corrosive, so make sure you prepare and rinse the racks while wearing protective gloves and clothing.
+The fluid is extremely harsh and corrosive, so make sure you wear protective gloves and clothing when rinsing the racks.

-Alternatively, you could try soaking the racks in a large washing up bowl, a bin bag or even the bath.
-If you choose the latter, be mindful that some cleaning products could be extremely corrosive on enamel baths, so you’ll need to choose natural ones.
+Alternatively, you could soak the racks in a large washing up bowl, a bin bag or even the bath.
+Be aware that some cleaning products could be corrosive on enamel baths, so you’ll need to choose natural ones.

-- Start by using a glass scraper, sponge or microfiber cleaning cloth to remove baked on foods.
-Don't use harsh scourers such as wire wool, which may introduce miniscule scratches onto the glass, which could weaken it.
+- Use a glass scraper, sponge or microfibre cleaning cloth to remove baked on foods.
+Don't use harsh scourers such as wire wool, which may introduce miniscule scratches onto the glass, and weaken it.

 - Some chemical oven cleaners are suitable for use on glass, but don't use caustic-based oven cleaner, which will damage it.
-For a softer approach, use standard dish soap and water followed by a vinegar-based glass cleaner, which should leave it streak-free.
+For a gentler approach, use warm, soapy water followed by a vinegar-based glass cleaner, which should leave it streak-free.

-- After replacing the glass, you should also wipe down the outside of the door and the control panels.
+- After replacing the glass, wipe down the outside of the door and the control panels.
 This can be done with standard kitchen cleaner or warm, soapy water.

 We’d recommend you wipe down your oven at least once a month.
 If you’ve cooked something that you know has splattered everywhere (such as a roast or a bubbling casserole), you should wipe your oven down once it has cooled.

-If you notice a strong burning smell when your oven is preheating, it’s usually a sign that something in there is gradually burning off, so it’s best to wipe it down (when cool) to reduce the risk of anything getting ‘cooked on’.
+If you notice a burning smell when your oven is preheating, it’s usually a sign that a previous cooking spill is gradually burning off, so it’s best to wipe it down (when cool) to reduce the risk of anything getting ‘cooked on’.

 Likewise, if there's a large spillage on the floor of your oven, wipe it out straight after use.